 If retraction is activated and stringing is still occurring, you can then use the additional settings tab to incrementally increase retraction distance and speed.
-This will cause the filament to retract farther into the print head more quickly.
+This will cause the filament to retract farther into the print head more quickly before each new pass.

 Sometimes a print job will be progressing nicely with no apparent problems.
 You leave the room, and when you come back you see that your object has developed a split or crack along one of its sides at a point where everything seemed fine before.